Eclipse: An Empty 'Available Software' List

 PHP Output to Syslog on Ubuntu

-There are just a few things you need to know in order to output trace or error information to syslog on an Ubuntu system (the following is probably true for other Debian-based distributions, too) from PHP.
+There are just a few things you need to know in order to output trace or error information to syslog on an Ubuntu system from PHP (the following is probably true for other Debian-based distributions, too).

 error_log = syslog